HJReachability/Tracking/README.md

 1. `code/` contains MATLAB code related to the original FaSTrack project
 2. `ros/` contains a Robot Operating System (ROS) implementation of the FaSTrack idea that incorporates multiple planners hierarchically

+Please note that the C++ / ROS implementation is deprecated here, and active development is continuing under the name [meta-fastrack](https://github.com/HJReachability/meta_fastrack)

 ## Usage
 ### MATLAB
 _Insert instructions here._